 In this lesson, we look at why women need to prepare for birth.
 We learn what happens during the different stages of labour, including what starts labour.
 We will look first at the western view, but also consider the eastern view.
 Don’t worry if you are not familiar with the eastern view: I explain it in a way that will make sense even if you have no background in traditional Chinese medicine.

 - 2: Maternal and fetal positions and how they support, or hinder, birth

 In this lesson you will learn about the different positions that the baby can assume during the end of pregnancy and how these may affect labour.
 You will also learn how the position of the mother influences the position of the baby both before and during birth.
 The aim of this is to begin to have some ideas for helping the baby to assume the “optimal” position for birth.

 - 3: Shiatsu and massage techniques: points and holds

-- In this lesson you will be introduced to some of the main practical hands on ways you can support late pregnancy and birth.
+In this lesson you will be introduced to some of the main practical hands on ways you can support late pregnancy and birth.
 Depending on your background, you may be more or less familiar with some of these ideas.
-Since working with late pregnancy and birth is quite a different way than we normally work, it is helpful to be open to new ways of working: for massage therapists to use more shiatsu based techniques and for shiatsu therapists to include some more massage based techniques.
+Since working with late pregnancy and birth is quite a different way than we normally work, it is helpful to be open to new ways of working.
+For massage therapists this can include using more shiatsu based techniques and for shiatsu therapists to include some more massage based techniques.

 - 4: Breathing and visualisations